 Just after I graduated high school and before I left my hometown for college in Santa Barbara, I picked up a copy of Jack Kerouac’s On the Road.
 When I read his lines about the “magic names of the valley,” it occurred to me that perhaps I had grown up in an interesting, romantic place after all.
 That was when I realized how much I loved California.

 Flash forward to now.
-Up until very recently, I was planning on leaving California and moving to Portland, Oregon.
-Just before the move, some pretty big changes occurred in my life and I decided to stay put.
+Until recently, I was planning on leaving California and moving to Portland, Oregon.
+Just before the move, some pretty big changes occurred in my life, and I decided to stay put.
 As much as I love Portland, I have to admit that I am relieved to be staying here in California.

-I am living once again in my hometown and, much to my surprise, I have found I love it here.
+I am living once again in my hometown and, much to my surprise, I love it here.
 The big sky.
 The pastel, dreamy colors of the farmed fields.
 The golden sun on cold, rainy days.
-I can see the poetry described by Jack Kerouac laid out before me and I long to explore my childhood haunts with my adult camera.
+I can see the poetry described by Jack Kerouac laid out before me, and I long to explore my childhood haunts with my adult camera.